nhessler/elixir_book_club/elixir_in_action/chapter_one/masa.md

 - more readable
 - less boilerplate
 - macro - Elixir code that runs at compile time
-- makes functional programming easier with small, reusable and composable functions.
+- makes functional programming easier with small, reusable and composable functions